-The endangered Polar Bear stands on a large rock in Svalbard, Norway.
+The endangered Polar Bear stands on a large rock in his natural habitat in Svalbard, Norway.

 What can you do to help?

 There are many ways to make a difference for the endangered polar bears and help them, whether directly or from afar.